SteavenGamerYT/Website/content/posts/2023/cemu-on-linux.md

 then unzip them

-Open Yuzu and click Install then chose the rom follder then do that for update and dlc
+Open Cemu and click Install then chose the rom follder then do that for update and dlc